mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   devices in the same flow therefore arrive at the receiver with the same accumulated value, and changes to the set of devices on path can be detected by the receiver.

-## Sender to Path signals

-We have identified the following sender to path signals as potentially useful for measurement and diagnostic purposes.
-As above, these signals are advisory only.

-- Sender rate intent.
-For flows with a constant sending rate, this signal allows the bitrate to be exposed to devices along the path.

-- Sender volume intent.
-For flows containing a known amount of data, this signal allows the total volume to be exposed to devices along the path, allowing separation of short-lived small flows from longer-lived large ones.

-- Sender keepalive interval intent.
-For flows using a keepalive timer to refresh state along the path, this signal allows the sender to expose that keepalive interval to those devices, which can be used for state timeout debugging and tuning.

-- Timestamp and timestamp echo.
-Similar to TCP timestamps in {{RFC7323}}, also encoding a delta between receipt of last timestamp and transmission of echo as in section 4.1.2 of {{IPIM}}.
-Allows constant-rate clock exposure to devices on path.
-Note that this is less necessary for RTT measurement of one-sided flows than it is in TCP, due to the properties of the PSN and PSE values in the Basic Header.

 # IANA Considerations